Executive Master’s Admissions and Tuition

 - The email address of three recommenders is required within the application for electronic submission and delivery.

 - Essay.
-Please upload a two page (500 word) statement addressing the following:
+Please upload a two page (no more than 500 words) statement addressing the following:

 - How will this degree program at UNC-CH contribute to your projected career?

-- Please provide any additional information that you think will strengthen your application.
+- Please provide any additional information that you think will help us to evaluate your application.

 In addition to the materials listed above, international applicants must submit the following: